 Ingredients

-- Unsalted butter – if you use salted butter, reduce the salt to ⅛ teaspoon
+- Unsalted butter – If you use salted butter, reduce the salt to 1/8 teaspoon.

 - Add the butter to a medium-sized saucepan over medium heat.
 Once melted, stir in the brown sugar, salt, and cream of tartar.
+(Don’t over-stir at this point; you’re basically just trying to help evenly distribute the sugar so it can melt at the same rate.)

 - Cook until the sugar is melted and the mixture is boiling, about 1 to 2 minutes, stirring occasionally.